muarshad01/Docker_and_Kubernetes/12_Onwards_to_Kubernetes.md

     - `ReplicaController`
     - `kind`
         - `Pod`: A Pod object is used to "run a container".
-        - Service: A Service object is used to "set up some-kind-of-networking".
+        - `Service`: A Service object is used to "set up some-kind-of-networking".

 Each API version defines a different set of 'objects' we can use